Jarl-Bjoern/Skadi/README.md

 UNDER CONSTRUCTION

 # Remark
-It should be said that the scripts are still under development.
+It should be said that the script are still under development.